mdriscollic/docs/content/en/docs/Metadata/Additional topics/Job profiles/jobprofiles.md

 * **Action profile (item)** — Create item record attached to holdings
 * **Field mapping (item)** — Assign *Can Circulate* as permanent loan rule

-### Remove Existing 856 Fields from a Batch of E-Resource Records (Incoming MARC Record)
+### Remove existing 856 fields from a batch of e-resource records (incoming MARC record)
-Acquisitions creates a suppressed instance linked to an order.
-MARC field mapping removes existing 856s.
+In this scenario, Acquisitions is creating an order and then creating a suppressed instance to link to that order.
+See the Field mapping section for more details about the specific placement of field mapping profiles that modify incoming MARC.

 * **Action profile (MARC SRS)** — Modify incoming MARC data
 * **Field mapping profile (MARC SRS)** — Delete all existing `856` fields
 * **Action profile (instance)** — Create instance (uses default MARC-Instance mapping)
 * **Field mapping (instance)** — Set Instance status to “Uncataloged” and mark *Suppress*

-### Overlay Existing Instances to Transform Call Numbers in Holdings (Incoming MARC Record)
+### Overlay existing instances to transform call numbers in holdings (incoming MARC record)
-Titles need new call numbers.
-Records are exported (with holdings HRIDs in `960$f`), edited in MarcEdit, and re-imported.
+In this scenario, a group of titles needs new call numbers.
+The record subset is identified in Inventory or Lists, exported from Data Export (using a profile that puts holdings HRIDs in the `960$f`), modified in MarcEdit, and imported back into Data Import to effect the change.

-* **Match profile (MARC to Instance)** — Incoming `001` to instance HRID
+* **Match profile (MARC to instance)** — Incoming `001` to instance HRID
 * **Match profile (MARC to holdings)** — Incoming `960$f` to holdings HRID
 * **Action profile (holdings)** – Update holdings
 * **Field mapping (holdings)** – Map `050_4` to Call number field

 ## Different Types of Profiles